Registry

 -a, --address (Default: localhost:5000) Address to listen on

 Storage folder (pos.
 0) Required.
-Points to a directory on a filesystem where to store Registry data.
+Directory where Registry stores data

 Change admin password